 Last, start by holding the can upright and level with your glass.
 Begin to spray before you hit the glass, and continue past – this will prevent an uneven coat.

 When spraying, pretend you’re working like a clock, and you want to hit every hour.
 I’m saying this because you want every angle to get the same even coating and by overlapping slightly and turning yourself every angle will give you an nice even finish.

 Here is my set after only one coat…

 You can even spray the inside if you like, but I don’t feel it is necessary.
-Let the first coat dry for about an hour or so, depending on your temperature and humidity.
+Aslo, let the first coat dry for about an hour or so, depending on your temperature and humidity.
 Give it a second coat and let cure for about 4 hours or overnight for best results.
-You can clean these, if need be, with warm soapy water and a gentle touch.
+In addition, you can clean these, if need be, with warm soapy water and a gentle touch.
 They should last for a while and can be touched up if chipped or let it ride as time-worn distressing.

 When you’re done, you will have an awesome coordinating set that you can use to display collections, floral arrangements, and even hosting a party.

 Isn’t that soft color absolutely beautiful?
 Not bad for some cast-off glassware – a gold mine of unwanted decor.